 Know the Breed

 Before you start shopping do your research and get familiar with the different breeds.
 Much like dogs, every chicken breed has unique qualities.
 Leghorns are good egg layers, Wyandottes are calm and Orpingtons adapt nicely to confinement.
 You want to match your chicken to their environment and your needs.
-Here is more information about individual breeds.

 Where to Get Your Chicks